The Teaching and Learning Center hosts workshops and talks for those who teach on all WVU campuses. Both in-person and virtual options are available.

 This info session is intended to introduce the first annual Scholarly Teaching Conference at West Virginia University , to be held May 13-14, 2026 on the campuses of WVU Potomac State College, WVU Institute of Technology, and West Virginia University.

-This is an opportunity to receive an overview of the proposal submission process, learn more about the presentation tracks and formats, and ask any questions you may have.
+Two information sessions will provide an overview of the proposal submission process, the presentation tracks and formats, and an opportunity for any questions you may have.
 Sarah McCorkle, Administrative Director of the WVU Teaching and Learning Center, will guide you through the process.

 Teaching Challenges & Opportunities: Support & Discussion Group